tirones-123/fintune-platform/README.md

 - PostgreSQL for structured data
 - MongoDB for storing documents and datasets
 - Redis for caching and task queue
+- Stripe API integration for payment processing

 ### Frontend
 - React with TypeScript
 - Material-UI for component library
 - Redux for state management
+- Stripe Elements for secure payment UI

 ### Infrastructure
 - Docker containers for all services
 - Kubernetes for orchestration
 - AWS S3 for file storage
 - AWS ECS/EKS for container management
+- AWS CloudWatch for monitoring and logging

 ## API Design